Italy's Salvini advocates fresh elections amid government deadlock | DW | 08.08.2019

 Interior Minister Salvini said snap elections are now the only way forward.
 Tensions in Italy's populist coalition have been threatening to boil over for months, throwing the country into an uncertain political future.

-Italy's populist government may be on the brink of collapse after Interior Minister Matteo Salvini said on Thursday that his right-wing party is considering fresh elections.
+Italy's populist government may be on the brink of collapse after Interior Minister Matteo Salvini said on Thursday that his right-wing party was considering fresh elections.

 Salvini said he told Prime Minister Giuseppe Conte that the coalition between Salvini's far-right League party and the anti-establishment 5-Star Movement had collapsed and "we should quickly give the choice back to the voters."